 Innovation insider is a semi-monthly e-newsletter analyzes innovations at Boston Children’s, other academic medical centers and from industry.

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

-Boston Children's orthopedic surgeon Arthur Thornton Legg, MD, one of the doctors after whom the condition is named, first recognized and described Legg-Calvé-Perthes disease in 1910.
-Since then, Children’s surgeons have built up a vast body of knowledge of, and experience with, Legg-Calvé-Perthes disease; we’ve pioneered advanced techniques for re-shaping the femoral head and optimizing joint function and longevity.
+Boston Children's Hospital orthopedic surgeon Arthur Thornton Legg, MD, first recognized and described Legg-Calve-Perthes disease in 1910.
+Since then, Boston Children’s hip specialists have built up a vast body of knowledge of, and experience with, Legg-Calve-Perthes disease, and we’ve pioneered advanced techniques for re-shaping the femoral head and optimizing joint function and longevity.